Update November 2020

 Although LCCO has not been able to resume regular rehearsals due to Covid restrictions (and all concerts cancelled), string players have been keeping their skills sharp.
 Thanks to Sanford Contractors owner Donnie Oldham, seven practice sessions on Tuesday evenings in October and November took place in the training room of the business at 628 Rocky Fork Church Road.
 Musicians in the violin, viola, cello and bass sections wore masks and stayed socially distanced as they rehearsed under the direction of volunteer director Jessica Simmons.

-From their efforts came a recording of Christmas carols that will be used for CCCC’s Cougar Express drive-thru holiday celebration on December 3 in the parking lot of the Dennis A. Wicker Civic & Conference Center.
-People driving thru from 5:30-7:00 pm will be able to listen to the music on their car radios tuned to WDCC 90.5 FM.
-The event, geared toward small children, will include cookies and candy canes, elves, a snowwoman, and, of course, will feature Santa Claus.
-Appropriate COVID-19 measures will be observed.
+From their efforts came a recording of Christmas carols used for CCCC’s Cougar Express drive-thru holiday celebration on December 3 in the parking lot of the Dennis A. Wicker Civic & Conference Center.
+People greeting Santa from 5:30-7:00 pm listened to the music on their car radios tuned to the college station, WDCC 90.5 FM.

 Update October 25

 In keeping with the realities of COVID-19, Lee County Community Orchestra will not carry through with plans to salvage half the 2020-2021 season, but has cancelled the projected and much hoped for March and May concerts.
 LCCO will look ahead to an entirely new 2021-2022 season, with plenty of time to plan and prepare.
 Meanwhile, musicians continue to accept responsibility for keeping their skills sharp, whether as individuals or in small, socially distanced groups.